 4. No Down Payment for Mortgages

-Service members, veterans and eligible surviving spouses can apply for a VA home loan, which does not require a down payment as long as the sales price doesn’t exceed the appraised value.
+Service members, veterans, and eligible surviving spouses have a lifetime guarantee to apply for a VA home loan, which does not require a down payment as long as the sales price doesn’t exceed the appraised value.
 These loans are available through private lenders and come with additional financial benefits when compared with traditional mortgages.

-“VA rate pricing is very competitive, allows for as little as no money down if purchasing a home within VA county loan limits, and no private mortgage insurance considerations if putting less than 20 percent down,” said Military Spouse and Loan Officer at NBKC Bank Amy Stuhr Paterson.
+“VA rate pricing is very competitive, allow[ing] for as little as no money down if purchasing a home within VA county loan limits, and no private mortgage insurance considerations if putting less than 20% down,” said Amy Stuhr Paterson, a military spouse and a loan officer at NBKC Bank.

 5. Discounts on Clothes and Shoes

 Military members can save money on clothes when they shop at certain retailers.
-For example, Champion and Hanes offer up to 20 percent off to members of the military community.
+For example, Champion offers an additional 10% off to members of the military community.

 6. No Taxes on Certain Roth Deposits

 Active-duty service members who are deployed in a tax-free combat zone can contribute that non-taxed income into a Roth IRA account.
 Distributions from a Roth IRA account are also tax-free, so there is a double tax benefit in this case.